yec/react-step-router/README.md

 ```

 Step router inspired by react router 6.
 No form handling or ui included.
 The only responsibility is registering steps and step, step are allowed to be nested.
-Only leaf step node are show. i.e. Step with children step are not rendered.
+Only leaf step node are visitable. i.e. Step with children step are not able to be visited though they will be rendered as part of the activeStep hierarchy.
 As a leaf step is marked completed the next step will be viewable currently configured such that as a step at depth 0 is complete it will show the next step and the completed step is not shown.
 Step with depth 1 with show completed steps with the same root step. e.g. Completed step of [1,1] will also show [1,0].

 Prop highestStep allows you to have activeStep of [1,1] but also have step [1,2] visible if you have completed that step before.
 This will be useful when viewing completed steps or saving the state.